Skip to content

 Persistence

-Use persistence when the store owns durable user settings, drafts, or other state that should survive navigation and reloads.
+Use persistence when the store owns durable settings, drafts, or session state that should survive reloads.

 ts